 If you use grainy images of your products, you become instantly less trustworthy to buyers.
 When you use well-lit, clear, detailed images, users will trust your brand, and your products more.

 Imagine if billboards were grainy — would you trust that brand?
-Likely not.

 Clear images tell users that your brand: